The Saddle Point Problem of Polynomials: Conclusions and discussions

-\begin{question} For special polynomials $F,g,h$ such that the set $\mc{K}_0 \setminus \mc{S}_a$ is not finite, how can we compute a saddle point if it exists?
-Or how to detect its nonexistence if it does not exist? \end{question}
+\begin{question} For polynomials $F,g,h$ such that the set $\mc{K}_0 \setminus \mc{S}_a$ is not finite, how can we compute a saddle point if it exists?
+Or how can we detect its nonexistence if it does not exist? \end{question}

-The finite convergence of Algorithm~\ref{alg:pop:kt} heavily depends on finiteness of the set $\mc{K}_0 \setminus \mc{S}_a$.
-If it is infinite, how can we get a saddle point?
-This question is mostly open for us.

-{\bf Acknowledgement} Jiawang Nie and Zi Yang were partially supported by the NSF grant DMS-1417985 and DMS-1619973.
-Guangming Zhou was partially supported by the NSFC grant 11671342.
+When $X,Y$ are nonempty compact convex sets and the function $F$ is convex-concave, there always exists a saddle point \cite[\S2.6]{BNO03}.
+However, if one of $X,Y$ is nonconvex or if $F$ is not convex-concave, a saddle point may, or may not, exist.
+This is the case even if $F$ is a polynomial and $X,Y$ are semialgebraic sets.
+The existence and nonexistence of saddle points for SPPPs are shown in various examples in Section~\ref{sc:num}.
+However, there is a new interesting property for SPPPs.
+We can write the objective polynomial $F(x,y)$ as